-Workplace and employee safety risks from dust hazards are a reality in any industrial manufacturing facility.
+Dust hazards present an unseen safety risk at many industrial manufacturing and processing facilities.
 Operations that produce a considerable amount of dust or fumes as a byproduct of their processes must have an industrial dust collection system to combat these threats.
-But to find the right dust collector, facilities need to have an experienced dust collector supplier supporting them.
+But dust collection systems vary widely and must be selected and configured according to the specific dust type and application.
+Determining the right dust collector requires an experienced dust collector supplier.

 Here are important questions to ask when determining if a dust collector supplier has the knowledge necessary to keep your operation safe and compliant.

-1. Does the supplier offer both wet and dry collection systems?
+1. Does the supplier offer a site survey?

 2. Will the supplier provide a written guarantee of filtration efficiency?

 Different methods are used to measure filtration efficiency.
 Sometimes a dust collector supplier might say that a system offers 99 percent filtration efficiency at a certain particle size or that it uses MERV 15 filters.
 These ratings are useful for comparing different systems, but mass density efficiency, defined as the weight per unit volume of air, is the best predictor of a collector’s compliance.

 Dust collector suppliers might say that a system offers 99 percent filtration efficiency at a certain particle size or that it uses MERV 15 filters

 For example, OSHA might require that emissions not exceed 5 milligrams per cubic meter at the discharge of the dust collector.
 You must make sure your dust collector will provide a high filtration efficiency to keep your facility safe and compliant.
 Verify that the supplier will provide a written guarantee of performance stating that the equipment you select will satisfy OSHA, EPA, or other applicable emission requirements.

 3. If you have combustible dust, how does the supplier approach NFPA compliance?